chec/commercejs-nextjs-demo-store/README.md

 ### Payment gateways

 This demo store is configured with the Chec "test gateway" out of the box, which provides a handy payment option while testing your storefront.
-Additionally, support for Stripe elements is included if Stripe is configured on the Chec Dashboard.
+Additionally, support for Stripe Elements is included if Stripe is configured on the Chec Dashboard.

 #### Enabling Stripe

-You must enable Stripe in the Chec dashboard by following the instructions in the dashboard.
+You must enable Stripe in the Chec Dashboard by following the instructions provided.
 You may add your sandbox keys for Stripe, and use a sandbox Chec public API key to test with Stripe.
 Both the Chec public API key, and the Stripe "publishable" key are configured in the `.env` file.
 See step two of "[Manual setup and Netlify deployment](#manual-setup-and-netlify-deployment)"